 Parents/carers of students with SEND in primary schools whose child will be coming to Tanfield School are always welcome to contact our SENDCo who will discuss your child and their provision on the telephone or arrange a meeting for you (and your child if appropriate) to come in to discuss this.

-All Year 6 students who will be attending Tanfield School, are invited in for 3 transition day’s in the summer term, when they spend the day’s in their advisory class and take part in activities to help them adjust to life at Tanfield School.
+All Year 6 students who will be attending Tanfield School, are invited in for 3 transition days in the summer term, taking part in activities to help them adjust to life at Tanfield School.
 We also have an online Hub which Y6 students and their families can access throughout the summer term and the summer break.
 Many students with SEND are invited in for extra transition sessions to introduce them to life at Tanfield School to try to allay any anxieties as much as possible.

 For students with Education, Health and Care Plans, the SENDCo will attend their Year 6 EHCP review meetings to begin to understand the needs of these students and plan their transition.
 For students with high transition needs, the SENDCo will put in place a more personalised transition programme, in conjunction with the primary school and parents/carers.
 Parents/carers of students with EHCP’s of Special Educational Needs and disabilities in Year 5 who are considering a placement at Tanfield School are very welcome to contact the SENDCo at Tanfield School at any time to discuss their child’s needs or arrange a meeting or visit to the School.